geonda/quantum-computing/README.md

  ![Positions of detectors (A, A1, B, B1).
 Bloch's spheres were projected onto xz plane.](/images/bloch_sphere.png)

+*Positions of detectors (A, A1, B, B1).
+Bloch's spheres were projected onto xz plane.*

 #### QM analytical solution for spin 1/2 system: